Giving Back at the Oregon Food Bank (April 2013)

-Filling the role as service learning project coordinator this year for my daughter’s 6th grade class at the Portland Village School– we chose The Oregon Food Bank (OFB) as our organization to volunteer for.
+Filling the role as service learning project coordinator this year for my daughter’s 6th grade class at the Portland Village School– we chose The Oregon Food Bank (OFB) as our organization to volunteer for this month.
 When we arrived on site, we were introduced to the project-CARROTS!

 Food Bank 10